Aniket-Thopte/Univariate-Forecasting-Using-Seasonal-Auto-Regressive-Integrated-Moving-Average-SARIMA/README.md

 • The performance criteria used to test the forecasting model is 'Mean Average Percentage Error' which comes out to be 1.475% for the combined 3 stages.

+# Applications:
-# Applications: Seasonal Order Quantity/Demand/Supply/Sales Forecasting.
+• Seasonal or Quarterly-Order Quantity/Demand/Supply/Sales Forecasting.